Rudrapatel05/FAQ-COLLAPSE/README.md

 # FAQ-COLLAPSE
-FAQ Collapse using HTML , CSS and ,JVASCRIPT
+FAQ Collapse using HTML , CSS and JAVASCRIPT